Anthroposophy in Hawkes Bay

 That is: if one angle of a triangle was a right angle (90°) then the other two angles together must have the same value of 90°.

-Now the remarkable discovery was that at the same time if squares were constructed on the sides of this triangle, then the area of the square on the longest side – opposite the right-angle in the triangle – was equal to the areas of the smaller 2 squares combined.
+Now the remarkable discovery was that at the same time if squares were constructed on the sides of this triangle, then the area of the square on the longest side (called the hypotenuse) – opposite the right-angle in the triangle – was equal to the areas of the smaller 2 squares combined.

 In geometrical diagrams it is a custom to label points or vertices using capital letters A, B, C; and to label lines or sides using small letters a, b, c.
 In a triangle point A is opposite line a.
 We can refer to the internal angle at A as ⦞A.

-IF, and only IF, ⦞A <=> ⦞B + ⦞C = 90°, THEN a2 <=> b2 + c2.
+IF, and only IF, angle ⦞A <=> ⦞B + ⦞C (= 90°), THEN area a2 <=> b2 + c2.

 52 = 42 + 32. [that is: 25 = 16 + 9]

-Posted: Thu 18 Jun 2026
+Posted: Thu 25 Jun 2026